-The countries become appendaged to the imperial metropoles and are exploited as a source of cheap labour, a market for capitalism, and a pool of natural resources.
+The underdeveloped countries become appendages to the imperial metropoles.
+They are exploited as a source of cheap labor, a market for capitalism, and a pool of natural resources.
 Once this structural economic change has been imposed, the real role of the IMF and WB becomes apparent.
-Capital becomes further centralised around local corrupt elites, removing the need for taxation of the population and therefore the need to represent them.
-Foreign states and multinational corporations are able to make favourable deals in order to exploit resources, labour, and determine domestic political affairs.
+Capital becomes further centralized around local corrupt elites, removing the need for taxation of the population and, therefore, the need to represent them.
+Foreign states and multinational corporations are able to make favorable deals to exploit resources labor and determine domestic political affairs.
 These structural changes leave the country independent only in name.
-Indeed, the only promises fulfilled by the IMF and WB are the bolstering of private sector development, the facilitation of international trade, natural resource ‘management’ and the perpetuation of so-called corrupt regimes; nothing that actually benefits the people in these countries in the short or long-term.
+Indeed, the only promises fulfilled by the IMF and WB are the bolstering of private sector development, the facilitation of international trade, natural resource “management,” and the perpetuation of so-called corrupt regimes; nothing that benefits the people in these countries in the short or long-term.

-Some of the very many examples of multinationals that have exploited labour or resource in underdeveloped countries include; Newmont Mining (Canada) receiving $125 million from the IFC to construct a new mine in Ahafo (Ghana), which recently collapsed in April 2018 killing 6 workers, Walt Disney’s use of sweatshops in Haiti with wages of 11 cents per hour, and the destruction of the Haitian creole pig population by the USA (under the premise of preventing the spread of swine flu) where over a million pigs were slaughtered which in turn opened up the market to US companies to import pigs.
+Some of the very many examples of multinationals that have exploited labor or resource in underdeveloped countries include; Newmont Mining (Canada) receiving $125 million from the IFC to construct a new mine in Ahafo (Ghana), which recently collapsed in April 2018, killing six workers, Walt Disney’s use of sweatshops in Haiti with wages of 11 cents per hour, and the destruction of the Haitian creole pig population by the USA (under the premise of preventing the spread of swine flu) where over a million pigs were slaughtered which in turn opened up the market to US companies to import pigs.
 It is worth mentioning that the slaughter of the creole pig population had knock-on effects for the rest of the economy – school attendance dropped, unemployment increased, and internal migration into urban areas in search of work occurred.
-In countries dominated by foreign investment it isn’t unusual to see production focused on cash crops (sugar, coffee, cocoa, etc. for exportation).
-Nor is it uncommon to see extremely high percentages of national income generated from natural resources.
-Poor populations remain in spite of these high capital generating activities, with corporations able to acquire large bulks of unrefined product from the local ‘landowners’ for cheap prices by paying a relatively small rent (known as resource rent) to the state, or by acquiring the land themselves for next to nothing.
-Cash crop production is a major concern in underdeveloped countries.
-The industry can generate meaningful income for so-called poor communities, but when the bulk of fertile land is owned by the private sector or unfavourable terms are accepted to secure deals with multinationals, the industry provides nothing.